The personal is political: Art

 Artists such as the Australian Ann Newmarch, founding member of the Women's Art Movement in Adelaide in 1976, used the philosophy to underpin her work, such as in her screenprint, Women Hold Up Half the Sky.

 The Personal Is Political: Feminist Art from the Sara M. and Michelle Vance Waddell Collection was an exhibit in Cincinnati that showed how feminist artists connect their daily lives to the politics around their bodies.
 These artists used their creative expression to reveal connections between the personal and political realms of their lives.

 Martha Wilson is a New York artist whose work reveals how her identity as a woman has been shaped by forces around her, like power relationships, culture and gender.
 Her work in the Portrait Society in 2009 made use of self portraits to explore how the personal is political.

 Use of technology

 As argued by Frances Rogan and Shelley Budgeon in The Personal Is Political: Assessing Feminist Fundamentals in the Digital Age, technology has broken down the distinction between what is private and public even further.
 Private items, like smartphones, become products of connectivity and public communication.
 This technology can be seen as oppressive or as an opportunity for women.
 Social media grants a larger amount of visibility to women's experiences, which in turn can increase social surveillance, scrutiny and self-monitoring, and can be harmful.

 They assert that at the same time, social media can act in a way that portrays women's bodies and appearance as signifiers of worth.
 Digital spaces like social media can give a user the ability to empower themselves through the platform.
 These platforms are also useful in bringing awareness to important gendered issues, and communicating experiences to a larger audience.

+Hashtag movements and personal narratives

+On platforms such as Twitter and Instagram, personal stories often carry political weight.
+Li (2020), analyzed tweets and hashtags such as #MeToo and #WhyIDidntReport which shared intimate stories of sexual assault, which led directly into political discourse.
+Responses to these tweets called for activism and protests, rather than keeping the issue personal.
+Additionally, Lu (2023) adds that feminist campaigns on Instagram intensifies this effect because they use intense images and graphics to break the silence on taboo issues.
+Survivors posts become a “collective voice” that unifies experiences.
+Personal stories become means to ignite political discourse online.
+Ureta (2021), tells us that the “personal is political” has transcended individual cases to form a shared collective struggle with the #MeToo campaign.